Sussex Technical High School: Student body and staff

+Scandals

-Financial Scandals
+Financial

 From 2012 through 2017, Sussex Tech suffered a series of financial scandals.

 In October 2013, a nutrition supervisor for the school worked with federal and state auditors to resolve a discrepancy in the school's food budget.
 Auditors found that $8,000 were missing from the account, and the nutrition supervisor informed them that the school's principal purchased televisions and audio equipment for the cafeteria.
 The supervisor contended that this was not a valid purchase of the food funding.
 Subsequently, he was terminated from his position and filed a whistleblower lawsuit alleging wrongful termination.
 The case has not yet gone to trial.

 In 2015, a teacher in the school's adult division was terminated after reporting illegal conduct to the adult division's principal.
 The teacher alleged that the school was mass-producing copyrighted text books and other materials without the consent of the publishers.
 The estimated lost profits exceeded $500,000.
 After reporting the misconduct to the school, he was terminated.
 The case was settled in January 2017 for $95,000.

 In 2017, a state auditor's report found financial mismanagement at Sussex Tech.
 The audit report focused on an event from 2012.
 In 2012, a businessman purchased land for $110,000, and then two weeks later sold it to Sussex Tech for $200,000.
 A few months later, the same businessman was awarded the contract to redevelop the same parcel and construct a new bus entrance for the school.
 The report found that the businessman and/or his company received over $3.8 million from 2011 through 2016 without ever bidding on any additional projects.
 In June 2017, during the investigation, senior officials at the high school were placed on paid leave.

+Student suicide

+In 2013, a sophomore student committed suicide in the cafeteria bathroom.